 Kim Littlefield February 02, 2023 Outplacement, HR Strategy

-As you prepare for and plan a layoff of any size, there are things that can be done to protect the company’s brand, confirm that those impacted are treated with dignity and respect, and ensure your remaining employees continue to stay motivated and engaged.
-Here are ten tips that can help you accomplish this.
+As you prepare for and plan a reduction in force or layoff of any size, there are things that can be done to protect the company’s brand, confirm that those impacted are treated with dignity and respect, and ensure your remaining employees continue to stay motivated and engaged.
+Here are ten best practices and tips that can help you accomplish this.

 1. Maintain confidentiality.